-Applications for Brand Valuation
+Applications for brand valuation

-Finally, when Interbrand conducts valuations for financial reasons, we provide strategic branding recommendations, in addition to delivering a rigorously analyzed and defendable valuation number.
+Finally, when Interbrand conducts valuations for financial reasons, we provide strategic branding recommendations, in addition to delivering a rigorously analyzed and defensible valuation number.
 This delivers value to the business—beyond the knowledge of the valuation amount.

-A strategic tool for ongoing brand management, valuation brings together market, brand, competitor, and financial data into a single framework within which the performance of the brand can be assessed, areas for improvement identified, and the financial impact of investing in the brand quantified.
+A strategic tool for ongoing brand management, valuation brings together market, brand, competitor, and financial data into a single framework within which the performance of the brand can be assessed, areas for growth identified, and the financial impact of investing in the brand quantified.

 Interbrand was the first company to have its methodology certified as compliant with the requirements of ISO 10668 (requirements for monetary brand valuation) and has played a key role in the development of the standard itself.

-There are three key components in all of our valuations: an analysis of the financial performance of the branded products or services, of the role the brand plays in purchase decisions, and of the brand’s competitive strength.
+There are three key components to all of our valuations: an analysis of the financial performance of the branded products or services, of the role the brand plays in purchase decisions, and of the brand’s competitive strength.

-This measures the overall financial return to an organization’s investors, or its “economic profit.”
-Economic profit is the after-tax operating profit of the brand minus a charge for the capital used to generate the brand’s revenue and margins.
+This measures the overall financial return to an organization’s investors, or its economic profit.
+Economic profit is the after-tax operating profit of the brand, minus a charge for the capital used to generate the brand’s revenue and margins.

-Role of Brand
+- Role of Brand

 We believe that a robust brand valuation requires a holistic assessment that incorporates a wide range of information sources.
 In addition to our extensive desk research and expert panel assessment, the following data feeds are incorporated into our valuation models: